Prompt Payment of Claims

 Details About the Prompt Pay Statute

-The Texas Prompt Pay Statute applies to many types of claims, including homeowners’, commercial, life, PIP (Personal Injury Protection), health insurance and disability insurance policies (not ERISA) among others.
+The Texas Prompt Pay Statute applies to many types of claims, including homeowners’, commercial, life, health insurance and disability insurance policies (not ERISA) among others.
 The statutory deadlines are very clear and liability is strictly imposed.
 Insurance companies have almost no legal excuses to avoid prompt pay requirements.
 If an insurance company fails to pay on a covered claim promptly, it may be liable for the penalties, 18% annual interest (for non-storm damage claims), attorney’s fees, and costs of court.

 Excuses Offered by Insurers